replicatedhq/replicated-field-labs/instruqt/closing-information-gap/07-other-ways/assignment.md

 Running the New Bundle as Geeglo
 ================================

-You can now resume acting as Geeglo to upgrade your installation and collect a new support bundle containing your
+You can now resume acting as Geeglo to upgrade your installation and collect a new support bundle containing a reference to your independently released bundle.

 ```
 kubectl support-bundle --load-cluster-specs